liujie20087349/nebular-datepicker/README.md

 the validation of the same form control works OK, *errors* becomes *null* in the birthDate formControl

 and if change locale from ***en*** to ***fr***, *errors* come back again

+# What I expect

+The form control validation works in other languages, not just in english, so I can submit the form if every form control is truely valid.